 - Bring the eggs to room temperature by letting them sit out on the kitchen counter for a few hours.
 If I’m making this in the morning, I’ll just leave them out overnight.

 - Put 1 quart (4 cups) of water into a small pot and bring to a boil.
 When it comes to a full boil, turn OFF the heat and stir in 1 cup of cold tap water.

 - Add the eggs – I like to use a pasta scoop to add them gently – and quickly cover the pot with a lid.

 - Let the eggs sit in the covered pot for about 15 minutes with the heat OFF.
 If your ambient room temperature is very cold or warm, adjust the cooking time accordingly by a few minutes.

 - After 15 minutes, take out an egg and crack it into a bowl.
 A perfectly poached egg should slip out.
 Enjoy plain, serve on top of a bowl of hot rice, or any other way you like!
+If you aren’t going to eat them right away, put the eggs into cold or ice water to stop the cooking process.
 This recipe is easily doubled as long as you have a pot that’s deep enough to completely cover the eggs in water.
 If your pot is too big/has too much surface area, too much residual heat will be lost and the eggs won’t cook as well.

 There are lots of other ways to cook onsen tamago, most of which involve fiddling around with thermometers in an attempt to keep the water at 140 F for 45 minutes (David Chang’s Momofuku recipe), but my mum has been making soft eggs like this for years without measuring anything, and it’s a lot easier.